 Although major gum infections aren’t incredibly common, they can result in major issues if not treated in a timely manner.
 While most of us wish to keep our teeth and gums healthy, your gums can be susceptible to gum infection if not cared for correctly.
 Determining warning signs that can lead to infected gums is an essential way to help prevent more gum disease and all the side effects that feature it.
 Here are main symptoms and signs of gum infection:

 Gum infection is usually a painless condition and bleeding gums may be the only symptom.
 Some other signs might include: swollen, red or tender gums; persistent bad breath or taste; teeth that are loose; and a change in the method your teeth fit when you bite.
 At this stage the disease can be dealt with and completely reversed.
 So it is essential not to overlook your bleeding gums.

-Gum economic downturn is a typical dental issue.
+Gum recession is a typical dental issue.
 Most people don’t know they have gum recession because it takes place slowly.
-The first sign of gum economic downturn is usually tooth sensitivity, or you may discover a tooth looks longer than normal.
+The first sign of gum recession is usually tooth sensitivity, or you may discover a tooth looks longer than normal.
 Typically, a notch can be felt near the gum line.

 Gum recession is not something you want to ignore.
 If you think your gums are declining, make a visit with your dental professional.
 There are treatments that can repair the gum and prevent further damage.

 A dental abscess, or tooth abscess, is a buildup of pus that forms inside the teeth or gums.
 The abscess normally originates from a bacterial infection, often one that has accumulated in the soft pulp of the tooth.
 Bacteria exist in plaque, a spin-off of food, saliva, and bacteria in the mouth, which sticks to the teeth and damages them and the gums.